sveinpg/build-your-own-react/README.md

 :trophy: Add the `isReactComponent` prototype data value to our class, and use this to determine if we should call the function itself or the `render`-method of a component in React DOM.

 **Secondly**, our class component does not support `props` yet.
 Props should be accessible in all the class methods of our class.
-In other words, the props should be avaible in the [function context](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this#Function_context) of our class.
+In other words, the props should be available in the [function context](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this#Function_context) of our class.

 :trophy: Implement a [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Constructor) that takes the `props` as an argument and assign them to the class.